-14. ESOS
+13. ESOS

 The ESOS was approved by the shareholders at an Extraordinary General Meeting held on 26 October 2010 and governed by the By-Laws.
-The ESOS is to be in force for a period of five (5) years, subject however, to an extension at the discretion of the Board of Directors upon the recommendation of the Option Committee for a period up to five (5) years commencing from the date of expiration of the original five (5) years period.
+The ESOS is to be in force for a period of five (5) years (i.e. from 2 November 2010 to 1 November 2015), subject however, to an extension at the discretion of the Board of Directors upon the recommendation of the Option Committee for a period up to five (5) years commencing from the date of expiration of the original five (5) years period.